I camped that night in the northern part of Zion National Park, an area that I'd never visited, and it was a very warm and

 In the summer, though, it's great.

-Above center: A mob scene at Bryce Canyon National Park (well, whattya expect in June?)
+Above left: Mob scene at Bryce Canyon National Park (well, whattya expect in June?)

 Above right: The endless spires at Bryce Canyon.